Überspringen Sie zu Inhalten

 10. Cutting Speed

 Increased cutting speed is directly proportional to increased productivity.
 The faster the cutting speed, the more products you can produce quickly.
+High speed and fast cutting capabilities are key features of advanced laser cutting machines, enabling rapid processing of materials and making them ideal for high-volume or industrial applications.
 Please note that the speed is also determined by the types of materials and laser-cutting machines used.

 For instance, the cutting speed of metals and plastics would be different because they are of varying thickness.